ZurabJanelidze/ada/README.md

 # ada
 Assembler of Deductive Arguments

 ADA (Assembler of Deductive Arguments) is a Python module designed for constructing and analyzing deductive arguments.
-It is based on a novel implementation of higher-order logic.
+It is based on a novel implementation of higher-order logic by Zurab Janelidze.